Pycord-Development/pycord/docs/api.rst

 .. function:: on_raw_typing(payload)

     Called when someone begins typing a message.
-Unlike :func:`on_typing`, this is called regardless if the user can be found or not.
-This most often happens when a user types in the bot's DMs.
+Unlike :func:`on_typing`, this is called regardless if the user can be found in the bot's cache or not.

+    If the typing event is occuring in a guild, the member that started typing can be accessed via :attr:`RawTypingEvent.member`

     This requires :attr:`Intents.typing` to be enabled.